nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="anyrouter"></a>Can I use any router to connect?

-To connect to NYC Mesh you must use routers supported by NYC Mesh, which are listed [here](/download).
+To connect to NYC Mesh you must use outdoor routers supported by NYC Mesh, which are listed [here](/download).
+For your indoor router, you may use any product.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>